btannenw/CMS_machineLearning/leptonIdentificationNN/README.md

 ## Development Environment

+### Running using Docker
+- Install docker and docker-compose [here](https://www.docker.com/get-started).
+- Ensure that you are in the `leptonIdentificationNN` folder
+- Run `docker-compose up` in the terminal
+- Naviagte to `localhost:8888`
+    - If this is your first time using the service, then you will have to paste the token that is provided in the terminal
+- Enjoy!!
+- The jupyter notebooks are stored in `~/juypter` directory and can be updated there

+### Setting up a Virtual Environment
 I run this in a virtual environment on my machine to keep my research python environment separate from all other python development.
 This ensures that I can mess up one environment without ruining the other (yes, I speak from experience).

-### Setting up a Virtual Environment

 Instructions to be added shortly.